tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/迁移工具说明/内网迁移教程_intl_en.md

 6. Go to the online migration page in the CVM console to create a migration task.
  i.
 Log in to the [CVM console](https://console.cloud.tencent.com/cvm/csm/online?rid=1), go to the online migration page, and click **Create Migration Task** on the right of the desired migration source. ii.
 In the **Create Migration Task** pop-up window, configure the task as instructed in [Migration Task Configuration Description](https://intl.cloud.tencent.com/document/product/213/44338).
-For example, to migrate a Linux source server to the Shanghai region of Tencent Cloud in private network mode and generate the destination CVM image, you can configure the migration task as shown below:
+For example, to migrate a Linux source server to the Shanghai region of Tencent Cloud in private network mode and generate the destination CVM image, you can configure the migration task.
 ![](https://qcloudimg.tencent-cloud.cn/raw/63c9481797c861890a2ea9ca37c4f272.png)
 7. Start the migration task
 <dx-alert infotype="explain" title="">
 You can skip this step if your task is scheduled, which will automatically start running at the scheduled execution time.
 </dx-alert>
-After creating a migration task, you can click the <b>Migration Task</b> tab to view the task as shown below:
+After creating a migration task, you can click the <b>Migration Task</b> tab to view the task.
 <img src="https://qcloudimg.tencent-cloud.cn/raw/7d2447ea7e6f348d779e41ad2c08fd93.png"/>
-You can click <b>Start/Retry</b> on the right of the task to start it, click <b>OK</b> in the pop-up window, and the task status will become **Migrating** as shown below:
+You can click <b>Start/Retry</b> on the right of the task to start it, click <b>OK</b> in the pop-up window, and the task status will become **Migrating**.
 <img src="https://qcloudimg.tencent-cloud.cn/raw/bcbad8eb9a093814f18ff82aab7bc308.png"/>
 8. Wait for the migration task to end
-After the migration task status becomes **Successful**, the migration is completed successfully as shown below:
+After the migration task status becomes **Successful**, the migration is completed successfully.
 ![](https://qcloudimg.tencent-cloud.cn/raw/7beb11db18bd9913b44941dd05f8a4a4.png)
 <dx-alert infotype="explain" title="">
 The time required for data transfer depends on the size of the data on the source server, network bandwidth, etc. Please wait for the migration process to end.
 The migration tool supports checkpoint restart for data transfer.